Aller au contenu

 # !!
 TO DO

-Compute the embeddings for the four classes using the compute_embeddings function, then concatenate embeddings for different classes and save them
+Compute the embeddings for the three classes using the compute_embeddings function, then concatenate embeddings for different classes and save them.

 1